wangtjwork/react_input_cursor_flash/README.md

 ## Learn More

-To learn about how to fix the behavior and some guessings on the root cause of the problem, check out my Medium post [Bugs of Week 11/19/2018](https://medium.com/@wangtjwork/bugs-of-week-11-19-2018-jumping-cursor-5c7431e7532b).
+To learn about how to fix the behavior and the root cause of the problem, check out my Medium post [Bugs of Week 11/19/2018 - Jumping Cursor](https://medium.com/@wangtjwork/bugs-of-week-11-19-2018-jumping-cursor-5c7431e7532b).